Filovent boat rental agency

 Antwerp Ghent

-AUTHENTIC: Antwerp, Het Steen Castle and the historic center.
-Overlooking... more+ the Scheldt River, the city’s oldest building, the magnificent medieval Het Steen Castle was built between 1200 and 1225 to defend and protect the city from invaders.
-Today transformed into the “The Antwerp Story” museum, each room offers a unique and surprising look into the city’s history.
-You will travel through time as you explore the various rooms, discovering anecdotes, hidden secrets, and notable buildings of Antwerp.
-The panoramic terrace offers stunning views over the Scheldt, the city, and the port, the second largest in Europe.
-After this perfect introduction, the tour continues to the historic center and the Grand Place.
-The UNESCO-listed Renaissance-style City Hall is undoubtedly the most remarkable building.
-The Grand Place is lined with richly decorated guild houses adorned with statues.
-At its center is the famous Brabo Fountain, and just a few steps away, the Cathedral of Our Lady of Antwerp, a Gothic masterpiece, with its northern tower and 123-meter spire dominating the skyline for over five centuries.
+Optional excursions: - Authentic: Antwerp, Het Steen Castle, and the historic center.
+Overlooking... more+ the Scheldt River, the city's oldest building, the magnificent medieval castle Het Steen, was built between 1200 and 1225 to defend and protect the city from invaders.
+Now converted into "The Antwerp Story" museum, each of its rooms offers a surprising and original glimpse into the city's history.
+You will travel through history and the centuries as you explore the different rooms, discovering anecdotes, hidden secrets, and buildings that the city of Antwerp has to offer.
+The panoramic terrace offers a breathtaking view of the Scheldt, the city, and the port, the second largest in Europe.
+After this introduction, continue on to the historic center and the Grand Place.
+The Renaissance-style town hall, a UNESCO World Heritage Site, is undoubtedly the most remarkable building.
+The Grand Place is lined with numerous richly decorated guild houses adorned with statues.
+In its center is the famous Brabo fountain and a few steps away is the Cathedral of Our Lady of Antwerp, an architectural masterpiece of Gothic art, with its north tower and 123-meter spire that has dominated the skyline for more than five centuries. - Experience: Antwerp, the Red Star Line Museum, and the Nottebohm Room.
+This morning, we will begin our discovery of Antwerp with the Grand Place, lined with elegant facades of old houses, and we will stop in front of the Town Hall (exterior), inspired by the Italian Renaissance.
+Then we will visit the Hendrik Conscience Heritage Library.
+Visit one of the most beautiful and prestigious libraries in Belgium.
+You will discover the Nottebohm Room, one of Antwerp's best-kept secrets.
+It is located in the oldest wing of the library, where it was converted into a ceremonial hall in 1936.
+Then visit the Red Star Line Museum, which traces the epic story of the great wave of emigration to the United States between 1850 and 1930.

 Breakfast